Das Kapital: Writing process

 Marx's perfectionism and his tendency to get sidetracked by polemics and contemporary political events significantly delayed the book's completion.
 He often complained of ill health, particularly liver problems and carbuncles, which he attributed to the stress of his work and dire financial circumstances.
 His friend and collaborator Friedrich Engels provided crucial financial and intellectual support throughout this period, frequently urging Marx to complete the work.
 In February 1867, shortly before delivering the first volume to the printers, Marx urged Engels to read Honoré de Balzac's The Unknown Masterpiece.
-He saw a parallel between the story's protagonist, a painter who endlessly reworks his masterpiece to the point where nothing remains, and his own protracted struggle with Das Kapital.
+He saw a parallel between the story's protagonist, a painter who endlessly reworks his masterpiece to the point where nothing remains, and his own protracted struggle with Capital.
 This anecdote reveals Marx's anxieties about the intelligibility and reception of his complex work, as well as his self-perception as a creative artist engaged in a monumental task.

-Marx's initial plan for Das Kapital, drawn up in 1857, was much broader than the published volumes.
+Marx's initial plan for Capital, drawn up in 1857, was much broader than the published volumes.
 It envisioned six books: on capital, landed property, wage-labour, the state, international trade, and the world market and crises.
 This plan was revised several times.
 The formerly central concept of "capital in general"—which abstracted from the competition between many capitals—was abandoned after 1863, leading to a new structure for the work.
 By 1865–66, the structure had been modified to a four-volume work on capital, with the first three volumes corresponding to the ones published, and the fourth volume dedicated to the history of economic theory.
-Topics such as wage-labour, originally intended for a separate volume, were integrated into Volume I. While the three volumes of Das Kapital are often considered his complete work, they only correspond to the first book of his original six-book plan.
-The conceptual apparatus developed in Das Kapital, particularly in its opening chapters, was intended to lay the foundation for this broader, though incomplete, project.
+Topics such as wage-labour and landed property were integrated into Volume I and Volume III (analysis of ground rent), respectively.
+While the volumes of Capital are often considered Marx's complete work, they only correspond to the first book of his scrapped six-book plan.
+The conceptual apparatus he developed, particularly in its opening chapters, was intended to lay the foundation for a much broader analysis of topics such as the state, the world market, and crises, which never came to fruition.